OfficeDev/Microsoft-Teams-Samples/samples/meeting-recruitment-app/nodejs/Readme.md

 ## To try this sample
-1) Create a Bot Registration
-   In Azure portal, create a [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2#create-the-resource).
+1) Create a Bot Registration in Azure portal.
+[Bot Framework registration](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2#create-the-resource)

 2) Create a Azure Storage account(This is needed to store/retrieve data that's used in the app) [Create storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)

    This step will create a storage account.
 You will require storage account name and keys in next steps.

-  Please follow [View account keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys) to see the keys info.
+   Please follow [View account keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys) to see the
+   keys info.

 3) Clone the repository
    ```bash
    git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
    ```
 4) We have two different solutions to run so follow below steps:

    A) In a terminal, navigate to `samples/meeting-app/nodejs/api`

    B) In a different terminal, navigate to `samples/meeting-app/nodejs/clientapp`

 5) Run ngrok - point to port 3000